Holiday Let Guest Welcome Book Template

 Make it clear what guests should do in the event of a fire, where any fire protection equipment is located, how the smoke alarms work, the best way to evacuate the property and where they can find the first aid kit.

-All holiday homes are unique and spending valuable relaxation time struggling to figure out how everything works is no one’s idea of fun.
+All holiday homes are unique, and spending valuable holiday time struggling to figure out how everything works is no one’s idea of fun.
 Equally, as a host, it’s annoying to be continually disturbed with ‘how-to’ questions.

 Leave comprehensive instructions on where things are kept and how to use all the amenities, like: